 When you understand the nuances of postures like Bakasana and Tittibhasana, you can help demystify these poses for your students.
 Even more, you can create logical, effective sequences that keep your classes fresh and help your students do more than they ever thought they could.

 Developing effective sequencing for all levels, including more advanced postures like these arm balances is one of the pillars of my Teacher Training Programs.
-In 2016, I’m offering my 500-hour Advanced Certification in San Francisco at Yoga Tree.
+I offer my 500-hour Advanced Certification in San Francisco, London, and Hong Kong.
 If you want to deepen your practice, advance your teaching, and learn to create more effective sequencing, please join me!